Vin529/CIFAR_100_Classification_and_Generative/README.md

 -Develop a generative model which produces distinct, realistic images.
 The model must have fewer than 1,000,000 parameters total, and must be trained for a maximum of 50,000 steps.

 We were encouraged to use any sources we could find online, including copying code from existing state-of-the-art models.
 The extremely small parameter limit made this very difficult.

+report.pdf details the architecture of the generative and classification models used.
+Performance metrics for both tasks are given with analysis, and limitations of both approaches are discussed.